If a reptile hobbyist starts praising her "Mac," she's not necessarily talking about a computer.

 Diminutive as it may look, the spotted python is actually the biggest snake in its genus.
 Herpetologists recognize three other Antaresia species, all of whom are limited to Australia.
 Up in the north, you may encounter the Children's python (Antaresiachildreni), a wee reptile named after its discoverer, naturalist John George Children.
 Next up, there's Antaresiastimsoni, commonly called the Stimson's python.

 But the real show-stealer might just be the itsy-bitsy anthill python (Antaresia perthensis).
-Indigenous to Western Australia and parts of Queensland, it's the smallest living python known to science, maxing out at 24 inches (61 centimeters) long.
+Indigenous to Western Australia, it's the smallest living python known to science, maxing out at 24 inches (61 centimeters) long.
 At that size, one could easily rest on your forearm.

 And while we're on the subject of handling, let's get back to the Macs.